facebook/docusaurus/docs/api-site-config.md

 `cname` - The CNAME for your website.
 It will go into a `CNAME` file when your site it built.

 `customDocsPath` - By default, Docusaurus expects your documentation to be in a directory called `docs`.
 This directory is at the same level as the `website` directory (i.e., not inside the `website` directory).
-You can specify a custom path to your documentation with this field. **Note that all of your documentation `*.md` files must still reside in a flat hierarchy.
-You cannot have your documents in nested directories**.
+You can specify a custom path to your documentation with this field.

 ```js
 customDocsPath: 'docs/site';